rcourtna/reolink_recordings/README.md

 - Storage Path: Where to store downloaded recordings (should be set to `www/reolink_recordings` for proper functionality)
 - Snapshot Format: Choose between animated GIF, static JPG, or both for snapshots
 - Enable Caching: Toggle the caching system on/off (useful to disable during development/debugging)
-- Media Player Entity: The entity ID of the media player to use for browsing Reolink media sources

 ## Usage